About us

 Founded in 2018, Factal is the only company that combines instant social media discovery with trusted verification in a single platform.
 From outbreaks and active shootings to wildfires and severe weather, Factal blends AI technology with a 24/7 newsroom of experienced journalists to enable global organizations to see precisely where and how they're at risk in real time.
 Learn how Factal works.

-Factal is trusted by many of the world's largest companies, technology platforms, newsrooms and NGOs for security, crisis management, communications, disaster response and content verification.
+Factal is trusted by many of the world's largest companies, technology platforms, newsrooms and NGOs for security, business continuity, crisis communications, disaster response and content verification.
 We provide our service for free for humanitarian aid NGOs and fact checkers.
+See our solutions and integration partners.

 Based in Seattle with a London office, Factal was created by the founders of BreakingNews.com at NBC News.
 Scroll down to learn about our mission, team and investors.
 Interesting in learning more?
 We'd love to hear from you.